LartTyler/doctrine-query-document/README.md

 # Built-in Operators
 By default, this packages comes with several operators that will be automatically registered with instances of `DaybreakStudios\DoctrineQueryDocument\QueryManager`.
+You may choose to skip registering built-in operators when creating your query manager by passing `false` as the third argument in the constructor.

-Since operators are based on MongoDB's query operators, please see Mongo's documentation for information on using the operators.
+Since most operators are based on MongoDB's query operators, please see Mongo's documentation for information on using the operators.

 |Operator|Accepted Argument(s)|Documentation|
 |:---|:---|:---|